AAI-Online/AIO-docs/network/masterserver.md

-# AIO Old masterserver protocol specification
+# AIO masterserver protocol specification
 This document explains the networking protocol between:
 * Masterserver and AIO clients
 * Masterserver and AIO servers

-It was used in AIO versions 0.4.x and below.
-Since of v0.5 it has been scrapped in favor of the new protocol specification that makes use of C structs (python struct library).
+It is used in AIO versions 0.4.x and below.
+In the upcoming v0.5 it will be scrapped in favor of the new protocol specification that makes use of C structs (python struct library).

 This protocol is similar to Attorney Online; it uses the hash and percent symbols `#%` as a delimiter between network messages.